Find out more about ANZSOG's Executive Master of Public Administration

 Find out more about ANZSOG's Future public sector leaders' series, featuring Dr Jo Cribb

-Jo was the previous Chief Executive of the Ministry for Women.
-One of the youngest Chief Executives ever appointed in the New Zealand Public Service, she has invested her time and energy in advancing the cause of the vulnerable in society, spearheading some of the most difficult issues of our time, including child abuse, child poverty, family violence and vulnerable women.
+Jo is a former Chief Executive of the Ministry for Women.
+One of the youngest Chief Executives ever appointed in the Aotearoa-New Zealand Public Service, she has invested her time and energy in advancing the causes of the vulnerable in society, spearheading some of the most difficult issues of our time, including child abuse, child poverty, family violence, and vulnerable women.